Cheolhwi/Vue--DRF_web/README.md

 make sure you at `Vue--DRF_web/djackets_django/` and see the readme file first

-after that make sure operate Vue.js front-end at `Vue--DRF_web/djackets_vue/` and see the readme file first
+after that make sure Vue.js front-end at `Vue--DRF_web/djackets_vue/` and see the readme file first